tairabiteru/Battle-Score-Aggregator/README.md

 - **Can this be used on the internet?** - Alone, no. The normal operating scenario for this system is for it to be running on a server on a LAN only.
 In other words, this should NOT be used on the internet, as the internal server is not robust enough for that application.

 ## Changelog
+* Ver. α 0.31
+  - Added some documentation for judges.
 * Ver. α 0.3
   - An error message pops up in the event that a judge's session expires, prevents them from entering any more data, and then redirects them to log in.
   - Removed "2" as a valid score.